Hipomenes/hipomenes.github.io/_pages/talks.md

 ## Invited talks, Conferences and Organized Panels

-- “Interpolation and Codigofagia in the Cantares mexicanos”, International Symposium on the Cantares mexicanos, Library of Congress, May 2025.
+- “The First and Last Nahuatlato: Nahua Scribal Practices in Nineteenth-century Mexico”, International Symposium on the Cantares mexicanos, Library of Congress, May 2025.
 - “Convexity and Sovereignty: The Nuremberg Map of Tenochtitlan at 500.”
 Winter webinar, Colonial Section of the Latin American Studies Association, Dec 16, 2024
 - “The Burned Pochote: Sacred Trees in Mesoamerica during the Conquest.”
 Invited talk at Patricia A. Dailey’s Trees course at Columbia University, Nov 14, 2023.
 - “Pictorial Conjectures: A Vernacular Antiquarianism in New Spain.”
 Invited talk at Stanford’s Center for Medieval and Early Modern Studies, Nov  8, 2023.